xil12008/ai_notes/Reinforcement_Learning/README.md

 How to train such a model?

-We want to **iteratively** update this model's outputs as the agent iteract with the environment (aka online learning).
+We want to **iteratively** update this model's outputs as the agent iteract with the environment.

 Define a loss function as: